 bright sky makes it a little hard to see

 the floor of the Canyon.
-Note the gap between glass panels, and
+Note the gap between glass panels,

 the red support steel beams.